Amadou Sabo

-Mahamadou Amadou Sabo (born 30 May 2000) is a Nigerien professional footballer who plays as a midfielder for Club Africain.
+Mahamadou Amadou Sabo (born 30 May 2000) is a Nigerien professional footballer who plays as a midfielder for A lyga club FK Sūduva and the Niger national football team.

+Career

+FK Sūduva

+28 February 2025 Amadou Sabo signed with Lithuanian Sūduva Club.

 International career

 He was first called up to the Niger national football team in November 2019, but remained on the bench.
 He made his debut for the squad on 5 June 2021 in a friendly against The Gambia.
 In June 2022, Sabo scored another goal during a 1 to 1 tie with Uganda.